bboydt/Jeep-Bluetooth-Mod/README.md

  - [This guy’s project uses the same protocol so it was helpful.](https://github.com/connorwm/J1850VPW)
  - [Radio Pinout (there are also other radio pinouts here)](https://www.tehnomagazin.com/Auto-radio-car-connector/CHRYSLER-Car-Radio-Wiring-Connector.htm)

-## Plans
+## Todo

- - I might move the J1850 VPW part of this project into its own library.
+ - Finish converting from the Arduino prototype to the ATtiny version
+   - CRC check (Frame Creation in general)
+   - Proper Responses to the radio
- - My current script for the Arduino is a little buggy, so it needs to be fixed up.
+ - In the current configuration, the relay is unreliable so that needs to be fixed

 ----